Shawn Frapp

 Biography

 Dr. Frapp’s clinical experience in critical care and reproductive health makes him a passionate educator who hopes to instill a sense of wonder in his students.
 His expertise allows him the privilege to take clinically challenging concepts and make them understandable for students.
 His philosophy of service to the patient as a human first, reflects the intersection of his research and clinical practice.
 He is a firm believer in developing the next generation of nursing clinicians, leaders, and scientists to influence care delivery for the future.
+As such, Dr. Frapp currently serves as the Post-Master's DNP Track Coordinator and finds that mentoring doctoral students through implementation science yields an exciting return on investment for the profession.

 Research Interests